fiznool/tomspencer.dev/src/content/blog/2024-09-20-hello-shopify.md

 As it happens, a good friend and fellow intern on the program did eventually join, and spent 8 years there trying to convince me to apply too (hi, Owain!).

 Well, he finally got his wish!
 When a role became available I jumped at the chance to apply.
-The hiring peocess is well documented on Shopify's own site, and after a very positive experience I was thrilled to be offered a role as a Staff Engineer.
+The hiring process is well documented on Shopify's own site, and after a very positive experience I was thrilled to be offered a role as a Staff Engineer.

 It was a no-brainer for me, as everyone I met throughout the process were so smart yet incredibly nice.
 The opportunities for learning and growth appear to be unlimited, and I finally get to scratch the itch for working at a Big Tech company.

 That being said, I'm going to miss the autonomy and flexibility of contracting.
 I've been blessed with the ability to take time off during big life events, and wouldn't trade that time for anything.
 But, it feels like the right time to move on to a new and exciting chapter.

 As for my company, Studio Zeffa, it is currently going through the incredibly archaic process of being struck off.
 It's poignant that it was named after our cat, Zeffa, who passed this year too.
 I often called her the boss, especially when she was sat on the keyboard.
-I'll treasure those memories, and the decade of contracting thst went with it, but time marches on and ao must I.
+I'll treasure those memories, and the decade of contracting that went with it, but time marches on and so must I.

 So hello, Shopify.
 It's great to meet you, and I can't wait to see what I can do alongside my new world-class colleagues.
 Let's make it happen!